nglgzz/42/README.md

 For laser cutting the case, you can go in the **case** folder and you'll find the files in both DXF and SVG formats.

-## Notes
-At the moment the keyboard is not working.
-I need to fix the circuit where the two sides of the keyboard are connected.

 ## Useful resources
 - [A modern handwiring guide](https://geekhack.org/index.php?topic=87689.0)
 I didn't end up putting into practice what's written in this guide, but it has